 Tuesday, March 21, 2017

 When "they" told me in December of 2014 after a very serious knee injury that I would never run again, I was heartbroken.
 Running is my medicine, my therapy, my joy and my sangha (my tribe).
 I just knew I had to find a way to come back.
 I was so blessed to first meet Dr. Ryan Means, a chiropractor healer who reignited my belief in my body's capacity to heal and directed me to the work of Dr. Joe Dispenza.
-Jeffrey and Ryan made quite the team until Ryan moved to China to bring his gifts to the other side of the world.
+Even though Ryan is halfway around the world in China, he is still a part of my Team!

 The imprint he left on my heart, body, mind and soul remain and fuel my health and wellness journey!